oe/postcss-logical-polyfill/examples/sass/README.md

-# SASS Example

-This example demonstrates how to use `postcss-logical-scope` with SASS preprocessor.
+# This example demonstrates how to use `postcss-logical-polyfill` with SASS preprocessor.

 ## Files

+- `input.scss` - The source SASS file with logical properties and direction-specific selectors
+- `process.ts` - Script to compile SASS and process with postcss-logical-polyfillxample

+This example demonstrates how to use `postcss-logical-polyfill` with SASS preprocessor.

+## Files

 - `input.scss` - The source SCSS file with logical properties and direction-specific selectors
-- `process.ts` - Script to compile SASS and process with postcss-logical-scope
+- `process.ts` - Script to compile SASS and process with postcss-logical-polyfill
 - `tsconfig.json` - TypeScript configuration for the process script
 - `output.css` - The processed CSS file (generated when you run the example)